 Since publishing Caucasia, Senna has grown to become one of today’s most widely respected voices tackling multiracial and complex social identities.
 Her other books include the novel, Symptomatic, the memoir, Where Did You Sleep Last Night?
 A Personal History, and the short story collection, You Are Free.
-Her upcoming book, New People (August 2017), is a subversive and engrossing novel of race, class, and manners in contemporary America.
+Her latest book, New People, is a subversive and engrossing novel of race, class, and manners in contemporary America.

 An outstanding speaker, Senna discusses the line between fiction and memoir, and talks openly about the timely and complex themes that pervade her work.
 She often draws on personal stories to engage audiences of all backgrounds and invite important discussions.

 Senna is a recipient of the Whiting Writers Award and was recently awarded the 2016 Dos Passos Prize for Literature.
 She has written for The New Yorker, The New York Times, and Vogue, among other publications.

 In this craft workshop and talk, Senna examines why it is essential—even in the most autobiographical of stories—for fiction writers to do as John Gardener advised, “…to look for the story that didn’t happen within the story that did.”
 Together with the audience, Senna explores different techniques for finding fictive distance when we are too close to a story, and locating the perfect moment of departure in a plot, when we veer away from the facts in search of deeper truths.

 After writing two critically acclaimed novels, Danzy Senna published her first work of nonfiction, Where Did You Sleep Last Night?, an intensely personal story of family and social tension.
 In this lecture, Senna speaks about how we can use traditional elements of fiction to inform how we write memoir.
 Audiences will gain a new understanding of how to effectively use literary technique to express their own stories and narratives.

 Multiracial Identity: Coming of Age Between Black and White